Available now: Prospectus Plus - A digital-first alternative to the traditionally printed prospectus →

 SMILE helped Newman University with their biggest overhaul in decades.
 The project gave Newman a new brand language in both visual and content terms, a new website, intranet and refreshed prospectus.

 To rebrand the university, replace the hosting infrastructure, CMS and design of the Newman University flagship website, including the design of a course database system as well as overhaul and replace the current intranet system with a bespoke offering from SMILE.
-In addition the new brand and content were implemented into the main university prospectus.
+In addition, the new brand and content were implemented into the main university prospectus.

 Being asked to replace everything and effectively start over from scratch is a big undertaking.
 Stakeholders from all areas of the university were involved so that the copy, design, compliance and technical aspects of the project were in order.
 The university was facing issues with identity.
 Having previously been known as Newman College for Higher Education and Newman University College, full university status was achieved in 2013, but the university had struggled to build its reputation

 Our process began with creative workshops carried out with staff, stakeholders, students and alumni.
-These workshops covered a multitude of objectives and resulted in us gaining an in-depth knowledge and understanding of the culture, the misconceptions, the vision and goals for the university.
+These workshops covered a multitude of objectives and resulted in us gaining in-depth knowledge and understanding of the culture, the misconceptions, the vision and the goals for the university.
 To get the most out of these sessions we’ve formulated a series of creative tasks, including a storytelling exercise which gives us invaluable insight into the issues the institution is currently facing, the public conceptions of the brand and a clear vision for the future.

-Tone of voice and creation of written content fell within our remit, allowing us to have an input on all parts of the brand.
+The tone of voice and creation of written content fell within our remit, allowing us to have an input on all parts of the brand.
 Our content team identified five pillars for the brand, a design for the tone of voice along with guides on how to use nuances within this tone depending on the audience to be communicated with.

 The visual development began with fundamentals such as colour, typography and a redesigned logo.
 A new palette was developed around a theme of raw materials, wood, cloth, gold, paper, stone and water.
-A balanced typographic set was honed to allow creativity and hierarchy, with a nod to the proud history of the institution whilst at the same time noting a forward facing vision for the future.
+A balanced typographic set was honed to allow creativity and hierarchy, with a nod to the proud history of the institution whilst at the same time noting a forward-facing vision for the future.

 A suite of colour pairings and patterns were created.
 We carried out an extensive piece of work to ensure colour pairings would pass accessibility standards.